isomerpages/nhg-ohrpp/_conducting-research/Minimum Training Requirements/HBR Essential Research Conduct (ERC) Course.md

 (PIs, Site-PIs and Co-Is) and study team members conducting HBR studies with knowledge on the regulations and institutional policies to ensure the proper conduct of research.
-These include the Human Biomedical Research Act (HBRA), NHG Research Data Policy and NHG Health Policy for Tissue Banks.</p>
+These include the Human Biomedical Research Act (HBRA), NHG Health Research Data Policy and NHG Health Policy for Tissue Banks.</p>
 <p>Learn about the key principles of research data management, subject recruitment,
 subject follow-up, informed consent process, as well as the necessary safeguards for taking consent in vulnerable and special populations.</p>